-Baahubali – The Beginning, the first part of the series, hit the screens around the world with magical numbers at box office.
+Baahubali – The Beginning, the first installment of the series, graced screens worldwide with magical box office numbers.

-Story: Bhallaladeva conquers the kingdom of Mahishmathi and kills Amarendra Baahubali.
-Shivudu, son of Baahubali, who was living in a forest, comes back to the Kingdom to take revenge.
-The story looks similar most of the time with other movies of the same genre.
-It always gives that feeling; let it be Troy or Kochadaiyaan.
-The story is basically an expanded bedtime story with an attempt to make it a thriller by inserting some twists and heavy dialogues.
-This is not a film that tries to impress you through its story or message; it focuses entirely on visual entertainment.
+Bhallaladeva conquers the kingdom of Mahishmathi and kills Amarendra Baahubali.
+Shivudu, Baahubali’s son living in a forest, returns to the kingdom to seek revenge.
+The narrative often feels familiar, resembling other movies in the same genre, such as Troy or Kochadaiyaan.
+The story, essentially an expanded bedtime tale with attempts at adding twists and heavy dialogues for a thriller touch, doesn’t aim to impress with its narrative or message.
+Instead, it focuses entirely on delivering visual entertainment.

 - Visual Effects and Art.
 The best to come from India with absolute no doubt and can match any Hollywood movie.
 The visual effects are certainly where Baahubali succeeds on every level.

 - Cinematography by K. K. Senthil Kumar helps to create the breathtaking visuals.

 - MM Keeravani gives breath to the massive visual treat with his songs and tracks.